gitlabhq/gitlabhq/doc/install/aws/index.md

 ### Setting up the EBS volume

-The EBS volume will host the Git data.
-We need to first format the `/dev/xvdb` volume and then mount it:
+The EBS volume will host the Git repositories data:

-1. First, create the directory that the volume will be mounted to:
+1. First, format the `/dev/xvdb` volume and then mount it under the directory that the data will live, for example `/mnt/gitlab-data/`.

-    ```sh
-    sudo mkdir /gitlab-data
-    ```

-1. Create a partition with a GUID Partition Table (GPT), mark it as primary, choose the `ext4` file system, and use all its size:

-    ```sh
-    sudo parted --script /dev/xvdb mklabel gpt mkpart primary ext4 0% 100%
-    ```

-1. Format to `ext4`:

-    ```sh
-    sudo mkfs.ext4 -L Data /dev/xvdb1
-    ```

-1. Find its PARTUUID:

-    ```sh
-    blkid /dev/xvdb1
-    ```

-    You need to copy the PARTUUID number (without the quotes) and use this to mount the newly created partition.

-1. Open `/etc/fstab` with your editor, comment out the entry about `/dev/xvdb`, and add the new partition:

-    ```
-    PARTUUID=d4129b25-a3c9-4d2c-a090-2c234fee4d46   /gitlab-data   ext4    defaults,nofail,x-systemd.requires=cloud-init.service,comment=cloudconfig       0       2
-    ```

-1. Mount the partition:

-    ```sh
-    sudo mount -a
-    ```

----

-Now that the partition is created and mounted, it's time to tell GitLab to store its data to the new `/gitlab-data` directory:

-1. Edit `/etc/gitlab/gitlab.rb` with your editor and add the following:
+1. Tell GitLab to store its data to the new directory by editing `/etc/gitlab/gitlab.rb` with your editor:

     ```ruby
+    git_data_dirs({
-    git_data_dirs({ "default" => { "path" => "/gitlab-data" } })
+      "default" => { "path" => "/mnt/gitlab-data" }
+    })
     ```

 1. Save the file and reconfigure GitLab: